UCD-Physics/UCD_Physics_Labs_MKDocs/docs/documentation/python/coding_guidelines.md

 Here is a link to a document advising [Best practices for writing code comments](https://stackoverflow.blog/2021/07/05/best-practices-for-writing-code-comments/) (examples are not Python but C/C++).
 Black

 There is a software package called [Black](https://black.readthedocs.io/en/stable/) which you can run on your code to automatically re-format to mostly confrom to PEP 8 (it does not do calculations very well, unfortunately).
-It can also be installed into Jupyter Notebooks so that cells can be reformatted - [see this page.](https://github.com/drillan/jupyter-black)
+The extension `jupyter-lab-codeformatter` can be enabled in Jupyter Lab to run `black` on code cells.

+!!! info
+    Please install & enable `jupyter-lab-codeformatter` in Jupyter Lab!

 ## Advanced Lab Reports